-The 19th of November 2018 it will celebrate the next EnviGuard Workshop in the Spanish city of Madrid.
+The 30th November, 2018 will be celebrated the next EnviGuard workshop in the island of Malta.

 Registration at the "EnviGuard International Conference of Sensors for Aquaculture and Environmental Monitoring” is now possible!!

 Comes the end of our project and the consortium of EnviGuard has turned organizing a major international conference bringing together lessons learned during these five years and show today and projection aquaculture industry.
 The registration is already possible in this link and we leave all the information of the event in the following post

 In April 2018, Multitel had the chance to participate to the Hannover Messe, which is the world's largest industry fair with typical about 250.000 visitors and 6.500 exhibitors from 75 countries.